Dane Belton

-Dane Belton (born December 7, 2000) is an American football safety for the New York Giants of the National Football League (NFL).
-He played college football at Iowa.
+Dane Jacob Belton (born December 7, 2000) is an American professional football safety for the New York Giants of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.

-Early life and high school
+Early life

 Belton grew up in Tampa, Florida and attended Jesuit High School.
 Belton was rated a three-star recruit and committed to play college football at Iowa from over 25 scholarship offers.

 College career

 Belton played in eight games with four starts during his freshman season.
 As a sophomore, he had 33 tackles with 1.5 tackles for loss, one sack, five passes broken up, and one forced fumble.
 Belton was named first-team All-Big Ten Conference as a junior after recording 46 tackles with three tackles for loss and breaking up seven passes with five interceptions.
-After the end of the season, he declared that he would be entering the 2022 NFL Draft.
+After the end of the season, he declared that he would be entering the 2022 NFL draft.

 Professional career

+2022 season

-Belton was drafted by the New York Giants with the 114th pick in the fourth round of the 2022 NFL Draft.
+The New York Giants selected Belton in the fourth round (114th overall) of the 2022 NFL draft.
+He was the 11th safety drafted.

 On August 1, 2022, Belton broke his collarbone during training camp.
-In Week 10 against the Houston Texans, Belton recorded his first career interception on quarterback Davis Mills in the 24-16 win.
+In Week 10 against the Houston Texans, Belton recorded his first career interception on quarterback Davis Mills in the 24–16 win.

+2023 season

+In a Week 17 matchup against the Los Angeles Rams in 2023, Belton recorded 2 interceptions and 2 passes defensed against quarterback Matthew Stafford.
+He also recorded a fumble recovery.
+In a Week 18 matchup against the Philadelphia Eagles in 2023, Belton sacked quarterback Jalen Hurts in the 27–10 win.